Kernix13/beginner-git-commands/INTERMEDIATE_GIT.md

 The main thing to know is that the master branch will most likely be updated regularly as you are working on your branch.
 You will want to pull those changes down to your local master branch.
 Then you will want to checkout to your branch and use `git merge master` to keep your branch up to date with what is going on with master.
 If you don't do that then this is where you _may_ get a merge conflict.

-Note: you should use `git switch branch_name` as opposed to `git checkout` but this is a new command that I am not familiar with.
+**Note**: you should use `git switch branch_name` as opposed to `git checkout branch_name` but this is a new command that I am not familiar with.
 Check out the article [What's the Difference Between Git Switch and Checkout](https://linuxhandbook.com/git-switch-checkout/).

 > If you have to switch branches, use the `git switch` command instead of `git checkout`.
 Why?
 Because it was created for this specific task.
 For new Git users, it is easier to remember that `git switch` is for switching branches, `git restore` is for restoring a commit.